Integral representation of the scalar propagators on the de Sitter expanding universe: Abstract

 \section{Abstract}

 A new type of integral representation is proposed for the propagators of the massive Klein-Gordon field minimally coupled to the gravity of the de Sitter expanding universe.
-This representation encapsulates the effects of the Heaviside step functions of the Feynman propagators making possible for the first time the calculation of Feynman diagrams involving scalar particles on this background.
-In order to convince that, a simple example is given outlining the amplitudes in the second order of perturbations of the Compton effect in the de Sitter scalar quantum electrodynamics..
+As a simple application the amplitudes of the Compton effect in the second order of perturbations are derived.

 Pacs: 04.62.+v